mrperfect2641/kid-education/docs/prd.md

 - Encourage healthy competition among students
 - View personal ranking and achievements
 \n### 3.5 Module 5: Teacher Dashboard
+- Add and edit information in learning modules
+- Create, edit, and manage quizzes and games for students
+- Add new quizzes and lessons
+- Edit existing quizzes and games
+- Conduct games and quizzes for students
+- View class leaderboard of students
+- Generate performance reports and results of students
+- View and approve eco-actions submitted by students
 - Monitor student activity, scores, and progress
-- Create, edit, and manage quizzes and games
-- Add/edit quizzes and lessons
-- Conduct games and quizzes for students
-- View results of students' games and quizzes
-- Review and approve eco-activities submitted by students
-- Generate performance reports\n- No option to play games or take quizzes (teacher role is for management and evaluation only)
+- No option to play games or take quizzes (teacher role is for management and evaluation only)

 ### 3.6 Module 6: Real-Life Action Tracker
 - Students log real-world environmental activities (planting trees, using reusable bottles, etc.)